erwindeg/eventdriven-examples/WORKSHOP.md

 Now try this yourself by making the nl.trifork.coins.ReactiveOperatorsTest.mapShouldCalculateValues test succeed!

 ## Exercise Flux flatMap()
-The Flux flatMap operator transforms items with a the help of a asynchronous function.
+The Flux flatMap operator transforms items with the help of a asynchronous function.

 ![](img/flatMapForFlux.svg)